LARC-CMU-SMU/fullmoon/README.md

 # fullmoon
-interact with teapot server and records data
+interact with teapot server and,
+* records lux, dc, pixel values
+* derive psuedo lux from pixel values
+* decide the optimal lux values
+* control the dc values
+* calculate the optimal dc values

 ## Getting started
 1. install docker and docker-compose
 2. clone this repository
-3. run the init.sh to create the docker_mount dir
+3. run the _init.sh_ to create the _docker_mount_ dir structure
-4. update the config.py as necessary
+4. update the _config.py_ files in each service as necessary
-4. run docker-compose.yaml
+5. update the _patch_coordinates_ files(within ipcam and control) if nessecary
+5. run `docker-compose up --build`

 ## services
-* calculate_lux - periodically calcualte psuedo lux values using the camera feed and store them in db
+* ipcam - periodically calcualte psuedo lux values using the pixel values from ip camera feed (and store them in db)
-* record - periodically collect and stores(in db) dc values and real lux values from rpi devices (which in turn runs teapot servers)
+* record - periodically collect and stores(in db) dc values and real lux values from rpi devices (which runs teapot servers)
-* control - change the led brightness as required
+* control - calculate the optimal lux -> optimal dc values and change the dc values as required
     1. infinite loop (handle_newly_occupied thread) **this is stopped for now**
         1. get the OCCUPANCY_VECTOR (Boolean) for all sections
         2. if occupancy made the transform false -> true: set that section’s corresponding light to COMFORT_VALUE (because we don’t want to keep people in dark while we incrementally increase the light)